 H.R.
-2896, The American Jobs Creation Act of 2003 S. 1637, Jumpstart Our Business Strength Act of 2004 Individuals Affected In general, all individuals are subject to the new rules (not just individuals subject to sec.
+4520, The American Jobs Creation Act of 2004 S. 1637, Jumpstart Our Business Strength Act of 2004 or any bona fide vacation leave, sick leave, compensatory time, disability pay, or death benefit plan (with no exception for, e.g. , severance plans, short-term deferrals, stock options, restricted stock, restricted stock units, or SARs).
+"Qualified employer plans" are a tax-qualified plan, tax-deferred annuity, SEP, SIMPLE, or governmental 457(b) plan.
+(Tax-exempt 457(b) and 457(f) plans would be subject to the proposed amendments).
+457(e)(12), to the extent such deferred compensation is provided under a plan in existence on May 1, 2004.
+Individuals Affected In general, all individuals are subject to the new rules (not just individuals subject to sec.
 16 of the Securities Act of '34 or who would be subject to sec.
 16 if they were employed by a public company).
 Special distribution restrictions (described below) apply to key employees (defined in IRC sec.
-416) upon a separation from service.
+416) of public companies upon a separation from service.
 Generally the same.
 Special distribution restrictions (described below) apply to key employees (defined in IRC sec.
-416) upon a separation from service and to individuals subject to sec.
+416) of public companies upon a separation from service and to individuals subject to sec.
 16 of the Securities Act of '34 upon a change in control.
-Restrictions on Distributions Distributions are permitted only upon: separation from service (as determined by Treasury), death, disability (within the meaning of the Social Security Act), a specified time (or pursuant to a fixed schedule), a change in ownership or effective control of the corporation, or in the ownership of a substantial portion of the assets of the corporation, to the extent provided in Treasury regulations (under similar, but more restrictive, standards to the golden parachute rules), and an unforeseeable emergency (under standards similar to the "unforeseeable emergency" requirements in the final Code section 457 regulations).
-Except as provided by Treasury, the acceleration of payments before the specified time or schedule chosen at the time of deferral is prohibited (which would eliminate the use of so-called "haircut" provisions).
-Generally the same.
-Disability payments could be made if the individual is either (1) disabled within the meaning of the Social Security Act, or (2) by reason of a medically determinable physical or mental impairment which can be expected to result in death or last for a continuous period of at least 12 months, receiving income replacement benefits for a period of at least 3 months under an accident and health plan covering the employees of the employer.
+Restrictions on Distributions Distributions are permitted only upon: Separation from service (as determined by Treasury), death, disability, if the individual is either (1) disabled within the meaning of the Social Security Act, or (2) by reason of a medically determinable physical or mental impairment which can be expected to result in death or last for a continuous period of at least 12 months, receiving income replacement benefits for a period of at least 3 months under an accident and health plan covering the employees of the employer, a specified time (or pursuant to a fixed schedule), a change in ownership or effective control of the Generally the same.
 In the case of a participant subject to sec.
-16 of the Securities Act of '34, distributions upon a change of control could not be made earlier than one year after the change in control.
-Distributions made to such participants during the one-year period following a change in control are treated as excess parachute payments under IRC sec.
+16 of the Securities Act of '34, distributions upon a change of control could not be made earlier than one year after the date of the change in control.
+Distributions made to such participants during the one-year period following a change in control (except by reason of death or disability) are treated as excess parachute payments under IRC sec.
 280G and subject to the 20 percent excise tax under IRC sec.
 4999.
+Coordination rules apply for purposes of applying the golden parachute and excise tax rules to other payments.